 If the area soft, mushy, brown area of the aloe increases in size then it is imperative to cut that individual part of the aloe back to healthy growth with a sharp, sterile pair of pruners.

 The resulting wound should callus over in the following days and the aloe plant can then begin to recover.
-Aloe plants are more hardy then they are often given credit for and cutting away rotting parts of the plant is often the best way to increase the chance of reviving your aloe.
+Aloe plants are more hardy than they are often given credit for and cutting away rotting parts of the plant is often the best way to increase the chance of reviving your aloe.

 Aloe plants with severe root rot…

-Aloe plants propagate readily from leaf cuttings (succulents often spread from leaf and offsets in their native environment to form a new plant) which can be an easy, cheap and fun way to save your aloe plants, particularly if the brown soft mushy rot appears to be severe and spreading.
+Aloe plants propagate readily from leaf cuttings (succulents often spread from leaf and offsets in their native environment to form a new plant) which can be an easy, cheap, and fun way to save your aloe plants, particularly if the brown soft mushy rot appears to be severe and spreading.

 Watch this helpful YouTube video for how to easily propagate aloe plants from cuttings to produce lots of extra plants at no extra cost (as long as you propagate from any remaining healthy tissue):